-According to The World Bank, women account for 49.5% of the global population, yet, according to the National Museum of Women in Art (NMWA), while small museum directorship has inched closer with around 47% of small museum directors being women, representation of female artists in museums rarely approaches that number.
-However, the growth of women in directorship positions has not solved the problem of sexism in the museum industry, both hostile and benevolent.
+According to The World Bank, women account for 49.5% of the global population, yet, representation of female artists in museums rarely approaches that number.
+However, while small museum directorship has inched closer with around 47% of small museum directors being women, this has not solved the problem of sexism in the museum industry, both hostile and benevolent.

-While these resources predominately feature art institutions and art museums at the center of their arguments, museums of every kind can consider the difference in representation, thinking critically about the gender makeup of who is being discussed in their museums.
+These resources predominately feature art institutions and museums at the center of their arguments, but museums of every kind should consider their own difference in representation and think critically about the gender makeup of their museums.

-(All numbers courtesy of National Museum of Women in Art demographics, additional graphs regarding the disparity between genders in exhibition space can be found here.)
+(All numbers courtesy of National Museum of Women in Art, additional graphs regarding the disparity between genders in exhibition space can be found here.)

 Gender Equity in the Art World suggests some potential reasons behind this disparity including the desire to equate worth with the cost of the art pieces themselves.

 Some museums have organized programming to push back against these numbers.
 For example, the American Women’s Artist organization dedicated themselves to 25 years of museum showcases for female artists, with four coast-to-coast shows scheduled for 2019.

 For examples on how to integrate female art and artists into your own museum, Culture Action Europe (CAE)’s “Gender Inequality in the Cultural Sector” provides a list of “Good Practices: What Can Be Done?” (beginning on page 29 of the bulletin)

 As one example, CAE suggests that museums consider applying quotas or affirmative actions to their exhibit space, requiring themselves to include a certain amount of female artists/art pieces.
 This can be done either as a baseline (I.E. always having a minimum of 10 artists/art pieces) or as a ratio (I.E. 1 female artist/piece for every 2 male).